 We live in a web of relationships.
 This is true in the church as well.
-The quality of these relationships either enhances or detracts from our learning environments.
-As teachers we play an important role in creating environments that support students in their learning.
-This can be illustrated with the image of a bridge between teachers and the students.
+The quality of these relationships either enhances or detracts from the learning environment.
+As teachers we play an important role in creating learning environments that support students in their learning.
+This can be illustrated with the image of a bridge between teachers and students.
 The bridge gains strength and support as more trestles (trust, honesty, respect, curiosity, openness, diversity, etc.) are put in place over time.
 Bridges are being constructed within the group of students at the same time.
 As these bridges develop and grow stronger, both the individual and the group are able to engage in increasingly more significant conversations.

-- 1. In the Preface of the book, Opening the Book of Faith, we read that we study the Scripture so that "we might live into our calling as a people renewed, enlivened, empowered, and sent by the Word." (p.vii) What does this calling mean for you as a teacher of the Bible? - 2.
-Would you agree or disagree that a certain amount of entrustment happens as we study Scripture together?
+- 1. Why do you think it is important to study scripture?
+Why would you choose to participate in a Bible study group?
+Take a moment and think about what this means for you as a teacher of the Bible. - 2.
+What has it been like for you to entrust yourself to others?
+Would you agree or disagree that a certain amount of entrustment happens as we study scripture together?
 Explain. - 3.
-What are some of the "trestles" you think are important in developing relationships in the learning environment? - 4.
+In your experience, what has helped trust grow in a group?
+Name some of the "trestles" you think are important in developing relationships in the learning environment - 4.
 What might be some of the challenges for you as a teacher in the development of a strong "bridge" that facilitates learning? - 5.
-Which of the Bible study participants do you think will be more difficult for you to engage in the learning?
-Mrs. F. who is quiet, Mrs. G. who is forthright about the way her husband's recent death has impacted her beliefs, Mrs. B. who has been a faithful supporter of the church programs or . . .?
+Which of the Bible study participants do you think will be most difficult for you to engage in the learning process: Mrs. F. who is quiet, Mrs. G. who is forthright about the way her husband's recent death has impacted her beliefs, Mrs. B. who has been a faithful supporter of the church programs, or . . .?
 Explain.